mcboyd-bu/Website/assembly_guide.md

 **Warning**: *discharge any static before touching the Lidar PCB*\
 Screw tightness: *gentle*

 Carefully align the four screw holes of the **Lidar PCB** with the **4-40 MF standoffs** attached in step 8.1.
 Make sure that the two micro USB ports of the **Lidar PCB** point upward, as shown in the pictures.
 Secure the the **Lidar PCB** to the standoffs using four **4-40 1/4 screws**.
-Remember to tighten the screws in multiple stages using a criss-cross pattern.
+Remember to tighten the screws in multiple stages using a crisscross pattern.

 <table width="100%"><tbody>
   <tr>